Nero Siciliano: History

 A herdbook was established in 2001, and is kept by the Associazione Nazionale Allevatori Suini, the Italian national association of pig breeders.
-At the end of 2012 there were 3,642 pigs registered.
+At the end of 2012 there were 3642 pigs registered.
+A total population of 4937 was reported for 2023, with 505 registered breeding sows and 136 registered boars; in 2025 the conservation status of the breed was listed in DAD-IS as "at risk/endangered-maintained".